 Total price and the payment schedule.

 You should be leery of hourly, time and materials or cost-plus pricing where the final price is not determined until completion of the project.
 Fixed prices always give you the best protection.
-Before hiring a subcontractor, let him or her know up front that you expect and require quality workmanship – and be firm on this.
-Also let him or her know that the home will be inspected by the mortage company and that it must meet codes.
+Before hiring a subcontractor, let him or her know upfront that you expect and require quality workmanship – and be firm on this.
+Also, let him or her know that the home will be inspected by the mortgage company and that it must meet codes.
 In addition, hold back any retainer fee until after work has been inspected.
-General contractors are sometines a little more loose with subcontractors because they usually have several projects going at one time and it's easy to withhold payment on another project.
+General contractors are sometimes a little more loose with subcontractors because they usually have several projects going at one time and it's easy to withhold payment on another project.
 As a homeowner builder/GC, you don't have this luxury.
 Your payment is your only power.

 Be cautious about upfront payments for more than 15 percent of the entire contract price.

-The payment schedule and criteria for each instalment should be clearly defined.
+The payment schedule and criteria for each installment should be clearly defined.

 Any payment installments should be not be required on a certain date, but rather correlated to work completion.